spottsmorpheus/morpheus-msdns-plugin/README.md

 - enter the fqdn of the intermediate server as the RPC SERVER
 - Select/Deselect USE AGENT FOR RPC.
 If de-selected the RPC transport is WinRM
 - enter the fqdn of the Dns Server as DNS SERVER
-- Select a SERVICE TYPE from the select list (see descripotion below)
+- Select a SERVICE TYPE from the select list (see description below)

 #### Morpheus Agent as RPC Transport